aaroncouch/developerweek_2020_workshop/README.md

 We've deployed two `Workloads` within StackPath's Edge Compute platform.

-The first was our `Metric Collection Workload` that's being used to collect, aggregate and write our performance metrics to our local database as well as visualize that data via `Grafana`.
+The first was our `Metric Collection Workload` that's being used to collect, aggregate and write our performance metrics via `Telegraf` to our local `InfluxDB` metricsdb as well as visualize that data via `Grafana`.

 The second workload is our globally deployed `Global Scouter API Workload` that's being used to execute both `ping` and `traceroute` remotely via the [Scouter](https://github.com/stackpath/scouter) API container.